Not only because you need something, but because you have something to be thankful for.

 Quote from young person attending: ‘Youth Club is amazing!
 It’s free to get in, and we do end of term trips!
 We play table tennis, PS3 and I get to spend time with my mates.’

-At various times and locations including Wright Robinson College, East Manchester Academy and St Clements Primary, led by Pete Askew, Community Projects Manager for OCC.
+At various times and locations including Wright Robinson College, East Manchester Academy and St. Clements Primary.

-We deliver classroom assistance (Pete Askew) in St Clements CE Primary, Citizenship and RE lessons in local high schools and occasional assemblies.
+We deliver Citizenship and RE lessons in local high schools and occasional assemblies as well as working in local primary schools.

 - Monday - Friday 10am - 4:30pm